Why is it that the seemingly simple tasks always end up taking up the most of your time and causing you the most headaches?

 I know this has happened to me, and after spending countless hours sending myself messages between desktop and mobile, I finally found a solution that works.

 Steps to Creating an iPhone Email Signature with Logo

 2.)
-Upload your logo or images to your webserver and make note of the full URLs (e.g. http://swordsnetdesigns.com/wp-content/uploads/your-logo.png).
+Upload your logo or images to your webserver and make note of the full URLs.
+They should look something like this: https://www.yourdomain.com/wp-content/uploads/your-logo.png.

 3.)
-Next, create an HTML document with your signature, making sure to include the font styles and full link to your logo and/or social media icons.
+Next, create an HTML document with your signature, making sure to include the font styles and full URLs to your logo and/or social media icons.

 Tip: Use basic system fonts that everyone has installed on their system (Arial, Helvetica, sans-serif, for example).
 If you don’t specify a font, Outlook will default to using Times New Roman.

 Don’t know HTML?
-Simply copy the code from the window below, paste into a text editor such as Notepad or TextEdit, make the appropriate changes, then save the file to your desktop with a .html extension.
+Simply copy the code from the window below and paste into a text editor such as Notepad or TextEdit, then save the file with an .html extension.

 5.)
-On your iPhone, tap on “Settings”, “Mail, Contacts, Calendars”, then scroll down to “Signature”.
+On your iPhone, tap on “Settings”, then “Mail”, then scroll down to “Signature”.
 If you wish to have more than one signature set up for your various email accounts, select “Per Account”.
 This should open up signature windows for every email account that you have set up on your iPhone.

 7.)
 Back out of the Settings window and that’s it – you’re all done!
 Your logo signature should be good to go.
 (Of course, it’s always a good idea to test!)

 Setting up your iPhone signature is an important step in promoting your brand.
 But is your brand image consistent throughout all your marketing materials?
 If not, we can help!
 From logos to flyers, social media headers to PowerPoint decks, no job is too small.
 Request a quote today!